Kudos! Your Kid Will Thank You For Introducing These Easy Letter K Crafts

 Want to learn more about teaching kids their letters?
 Here are a few quick tips.

 - Read together often.
 It doesn’t need to be complicated.
-Reading to your kids for 10-15 minutes a day adds up over time.
+Reading to your kids for 10 to 15 minutes a day adds up over time.
 This effort makes a huge difference in a child’s reading ability later in life.

 - Incorporate letter learning into everyday activities.
 Point out letters and words as you go about your day — on the back of the cereal box, signs at the store, and captions on the TV.
 Getting kids to recognize letters and words all around them is a huge step in the learning-to-read process.